 Twelve months ago, the unit turnover in Melbourne CBD already sat at 8.47months, meaning there was already a position of oversupply

 Fast forward to today and it is estimated that on current sales levels it would take over 16 months to sell all the apartments on the market in the Melbourne CBD.

 There is little market depth - no long queue of buyers waiting in line to absorb the market inventory.

 We are seeing the same trend in the outer suburbs predominantly made up of the new house and land packages.

 Case in point, look at Marsden Park in NSW where 12 months ago, house inventory already sat at an alarming figure of 29.31.
 In other words, it would take well over 2 years to soak up all the properties for sale.

-Fast forward to today, this figure has blown out to an all-time high of over 70 months of stock on the market , which means that it take take just under 6 years to absorb all house inventory!
+Fast forward to today, this figure has blown out to an all-time high of over 70 months of stock on the market, which means that it takes just under 6 years to absorb all housing inventory!

-While many beginning investors have their prospective tenant top of mind, an important strand of Metropole’s Six Stranded Strategic Approach is to only buy properties with owner-occupier appeal.
+While many beginning investors have their prospective tenants top of mind, an important strand of Metropole’s Six Stranded Strategic Approach is to only buy properties with the owner-occupier appeal.

-This is very different to the instability and volatility we see in house prices in areas dominated by investors – think the inner-city apartment market or the other suburbs where there is little scarcity and many first homebuyers have over committed themselves and have a little equity in their homes.
+This is very different from the instability and volatility we see in house prices in areas dominated by investors - think the inner-city apartment market or the other suburbs where there is little scarcity and many first home buyers have over-committed themselves and have little equity in their homes.